open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-configuration-best-practices.md

 require certain permissions in order to perform service discovery.
 For example, the `k8s_observer` requires certain RBAC permissions in Kubernetes, while the `host_observer` requires the OpenTelemetry Collector to run in privileged mode.

-### Subprocesses [component developers?]

-Extensions may also be used to run subprocesses.
-This can be useful when collection mechanisms that cannot natively be run by the Collector, such as FluentBit.
-Subprocesses expose a completely separate attack vector that would depend on the subprocess itself.
-In general, care should be taken before running any subprocesses alongside the OpenTelemetry Collector.